 The general provisions regarding the acceptance of design and construction are found in Part A2 of Volumes One and Three and Part 1.2 of Volume Two of the NCC.
 These sections of the NCC can be accessed and downloaded from the Australian Building Codes Board website.

-There are six different types of evidence that can be used to verify that a product conforms and or complies with the NCC.
+There are five different types of evidence that can be used to verify that a product conforms and or complies with the NCC.
 These include a:

 - CodeMark or WaterMark Certificate of Conformity;

 - Certificate from an appropriately qualified person such as an engineer;

 - Certificate from a product certification body accredited by Joint Accreditation Scheme of Australia and New Zealand (JAS-ANZ);

 - Report issued by a registered testing authority; and

 - Other suitable documentary evidence which is deemed acceptable by the relevant decision maker(s).